boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    This document uses the terms defined in Section 2 of {{!RFC7011}}.

-#  The tcpControlBits Information Element
+#  Revised tcpControlBits Information Element

 ElementId:
 : 6